 Physical Layer and Hardware CyberSecurity

-Sepio’s Patented Technology
+Sepio’s Patented Technology for Physical Layer Security

-Sepio’s Hardware DNA technology, focuses on device presence rather than behavior.
+Sepio’s Asset DNA technology, focuses on device presence rather than behavior.
 This enables the discovery and identification of all devices, whether managed, unmanaged, or concealed.
 By leveraging machine learning algorithms, Sepio analyzes the true data source of each asset, prioritizes them based on risk levels, and enforces precise hardware access controls.
 The platform automatically blocks devices identified as attack tools or those violating predefined policies, strengthening network security through proactive and efficient measures.

 Sepio’s Asset Risk Management Platform